ScaleRF/QuadRF/install/README.md

 Note after reboot the new host name is `quadrf` or `quadrf.local` and you can access the web interface at `http://quadrf.local`

+If you want to put the QuadRF back into 'AP Mode' that you can connect with your phone, open the control GUI and set a blank Wi-Fi SSID.

 ## Packages